sanjithudupa/zbt.mit.edu/README.md

 Just edit the data files and add new images and it's all good.

+Prereqs:
+- node (I am on `v.23.11.0` but there is a lot of flexibility here)
+- yarn (I am on `1.22.22` but there is also flexiblity here)

 ##  HOW TO UPDATE THE SITE:

 ### New Rush Info